ninjaaron/compose-struct/README.rst

 Going even deeper, interfaces can be specified as classes.
-Wrapper methods will be created for any method attached to a class which is given as an argument to Provides.
+Wrapper methods will be created for any method attached to a class which is given as an argument to ``Provider``.
 The following code is more or less equivalent to subclassing ``collections.UserList``, but no inheritance is used.